Connect to the Internet via cellular/USB modem¶

 -

-Some models have a built-in 3G/4G module with single SIM card, such as GL-XE300 (Puli).
-Please refer to Setup for single SIM models.
+Some models have a built-in 4G module with a single SIM card slot, such as the GL-XE300 (Puli).
+Please refer to Setup for Single-SIM models.

 -

-Some models have a USB port and can be plugged with a USB 3G/4G modem, such as GL-AXT1800 (Slate AX).
-Please refer to Setup for single SIM models.
+Some models have a USB port and can be plugged with a USB modem, such as the GL-MT3000 (Beryl AX).
+Please refer to Setup for Single-SIM models.

 -

-Some models have a built-in modem and support dual SIM cards, such as GL-X3000 (Spitz AX).
-Its web admin interface may be slightly different.
+Some models have a built-in 5G module and support dual SIM cards, such as the GL-X3000 (Spitz AX).
+Their cellular settings on the web admin panel may be slightly different.
 Please refer to Setup for Dual-SIM models.

-Note: Some SIM cards may need to be activated the first time you use them.
-Please activate them on your phone before using them in the router.
+Note: Some SIM cards may require activation upon first use.
+Please activate the SIM card on your phone before inserting it into the router.

 Auto Setup¶

-On the left side of web Admin Panel -> INTERNET -> Cellular section.
+Log in to the router's web Admin Panel, and navigate to INTERNET -> Cellular section.

 -